boweiliu/hanabi-live/README.md

 ## Issues I had

+1. don't forget to edit `server/src/misc.go` and hardcode in a seed change to `func setSeed` , this will ensure that you don't play duplicate games with the real hanab.live
 1. first tried `docker-compose up -d` didnt work (prebuilt docker images are down??) not sure why
 2. forgot to copy .env.example into .env which resulting in docker trying to create a directory there - bad. rmdir it and do the cp
 3. then `docker compose -f docker-development.yml up -d`, which brought up the postgres but not the server. the issue was that someone deleted .env.docker.exaample so the docker container couldn't connect to postgres